 The five-paragraph essay brought a whole new level of structure to everything.
 It gave me a framework with which to organize my thoughts, not just my words.
 Start with a central idea, expand on it with three supporting paragraphs, and close with a strong conclusion.

 Once I got the hang of it, the five-paragraph essay gave me the freedom and structure to communicate clearly and effectively.
+This is much like the value add investment strategy used by successful real estate investors!

 When you’re investing in other types of assets, like stocks and mutual funds, you’re doing so on your own, so you can determine when to buy, sell, or trade.
-When you invest in a syndication, on the other hand, it’s a group investment, so you’re pooling your resources together with a group of other people.
+When you invest in a syndication, on the other hand, it’s a group investment, so you’re pooling your resources together with a group of other multifamily investors.

 In this article, let’s explore the five most common phases of a value-add multifamily real estate syndication: